 - You are prohibited from sourcing tyres from any business not registered with Repak ELT

 Delaying joining could cause you to be liable for the visible Environmental Management Cost (vEMC) from October 1st 2017.
-If you have not joined in time for the start of the scheme you will have your waste collection from Authorised Collectors halted.
-Authorised scheme collectors are prohibited from collecting from outlets who are not members of Repak ELT.
+If you have not joined the scheme you will not be able to use an Authorised Collector for your waste collection.
+Authorised scheme Collectors are prohibited from collecting from outlets who are not members of Repak ELT.
 Back reporting will be due from October 1st regardless of when you join – this is a requirement for membership.